 Need help paying your mortgage?

-RAFT and ERMA are rental assistance programs that can help you pay your mortgage, utilities and moving expenses.
+RAFT is a rental assistance programs that can help you pay your mortgage, utilities and moving expenses.

 If you are eligible, you can get up to $10,000 to pay overdue or future mortgage payments

 To apply, find your local agency or call 800-224-5124.

 HAF may pay your missed mortgage payments, taxes, condo fees, insurance and other expenses If:

 - You live in a condo or 1-4 family home you own,

 - You are 3 months or more behind on its mortgage